redis/redis-doc/topics/cluster-tutorial.md

 * [thunk-redis](https://github.com/thunks/thunk-redis) offers support for Node.js and io.js, it is a thunk/promise-based redis client with pipelining and cluster.
 * The `redis-cli` utility in the unstable branch of the Redis repository at GitHub implements a very basic cluster support when started with the `-c` switch.

-An easy way to test Redis Cluster is either to try and of the above clients or simply the `redis-cli` command line utility.
+An easy way to test Redis Cluster is either to try any of the above clients or simply the `redis-cli` command line utility.
 The following is an example of interaction using the latter: